-Cook County-Adult Redeploy Illinois
+Cook County - Adult Redeploy Illinois

-Goals and background: Adult Redeploy Illinois (ARI) provides financial incentives to local jurisdictions that design evidence-based services to supervise and treat non-violent offenders in the community instead of sending them to state prisons.
+Goals and ARI background: ARI provides financial incentives to local jurisdictions that design evidence-based services to supervise and treat non-violent offenders in the community instead of sending them to state prisons.
 ARI is based on the premise that local jurisdictions can reduce crime and the costs of the criminal justice system by understanding and addressing the reasons why people commit crimes.
 Results expected with ARI include reduced prison overcrowding, lowered cost to taxpayers, and an end to the expensive and vicious cycle of crime and incarceration.

-Start date: October 1, 2011; First enrollment: February 2012

-Grant amount: \$1,000,000

-Supplemental funding requested: (January 2012): \$8,077 granted; for \$1,008,077 total

-Program model: Probation violator caseload, modified from Hawaii's Opportunity Probation with Enforcement
+Start date: October 1, 2011; First enrollment: February 2012 Grant amount: \$847,246 in SFY14 (includes \$92,604 in supplemental funding) Program model: Probation violator caseload, modeled after Hawaii's Opportunity Probation with Enforcement (HOPE) program

-(HOPE) program

 Need for ARI in Cook County: Cook County jail annual admissions have exceeded 75,000 per year since 1991.
 Since 2000 at least half of all individuals convicted of felonies and sentenced to prison from Cook County were convicted of the least serious felony crimes.
-This ARI program aims to divert non-violent probation violators from IDOC, providing increased supervision and services to improve compliance with probation conditions and to promote positive behavioral changes.
+This ARI program aims to divert non-violent probation violators from the Illinois Department of Corrections (IDOC), providing increased supervision and services to improve compliance with probation conditions and to promote positive behavioral changes.

-Evidence-based/promising practices in use: LSI-R assessment, cognitive behavioral therapy, intensive probation supervision with services, HOPE program
+Evidence-based/promising practices in use: LSI-R assessment, intensive probation supervision with services, cognitive behavioral therapy, Thinking for a Change, swift sanctions and incentives, trauma-based treatment, Seeking Safety, HOPE program